 Though there’s just too many wonderful moments to choose from, Caroline settles the perfect one — the time her mom removed the training wheels off her pink bicycle (the one with the sparkly streamers) took her to the park and taught her how to ride a big girl bike.
 “Don’t let go.
 I’m not ready,” Little Caroline begs.
 With a sad-yet-proud smile, Liz says, “Yes you are.”
 She watches as her spitfire of a daughter growing smaller and smaller as she pedals into the warm glow of the sun.
 As soon as the poignant reverie ends, Liz quietly passes on and Caroline, surrounded by her closest friends, clasps her mother’s hand and releases a soul-shattering sob.

-Personally speaking, this scene hits way too close to home, and I think a lot of people can relate to the painful reality of losing a loved one.
-How many of us have stared down at mother, father, sibling or some other important person who was our whole world as, struggling for breath, wilted away before our very eyes?
-How many of us stood there, numb with shock, as it dawned on us we’d never get another day, another Christmas morning, another ‘french toast for dinner’ moment with our loved one again?
+For many of us, this scene hits way too close to home — a lot of people can relate to the painful reality of losing a loved one.
+How many of us have stared down at a mother, father, sibling or some other person who was our whole world as they struggled for breath and wilted before our very eyes?
+How many of us have stood there, numb with shock, as we realized we’d never get another day, another Christmas morning, another ‘french toast for dinner’ moment with our loved one again?
 How many of us, right and then, wished with all our might that we could hold them one last time and tell them how much they mean to us — to thank them for being our champions, for coming to all our basketball games regardless of how tired they were after work, for taking us out for ice-cream when we got teased on the playground and were feeling low?

-That being said, before I part ways with you, I wanted to share one of my favorite poems with you: “To A Daughter Leaving Home” by Linda Pastan.
+That being said, I wanted to share one of my favorite poems with you: “To A Daughter Leaving Home” by Linda Pastan.
 Though it’s mostly about parents stressing about their kids leaving home, in a way, it also applies to tonight’s TVD episode — especially the powerful imagery at the end:

 We love you, Care Bear!
 RIP, Liz!
 Goodbye, Jer Bear!